almas-cp/Networx-trial-reset/README.md

 **Solution:**
 - Manually start NetWorx from Start menu
-- Check if NetWorx executable path is correct
+- Verify the executable path is correct
+- Check Windows Event Viewer for startup errors
-- Verify no other processes are blocking restart
+- Ensure no other processes are blocking the restart

-#### Table 'config' Not Found
+#### Table 'CONFIG' Not Found

-**Problem:** Error message about missing config table
+**Problem:** Error message about missing CONFIG table

 **Solution:**
 - The table name is case-sensitive (`CONFIG` not `config`)
 - Latest version handles this automatically
-- Verify you're using NetWorx and not a similar application
+- Ensure you're using NetWorx and not a different monitoring tool
+- Try running NetWorx once to initialize the database

+#### Script Works But Trial Still Expired

+**Problem:** Trial period not reset after running script

+**Solution:**
+- Make sure NetWorx was fully closed before running script
+- Restart your computer after running the script
+- Clear NetWorx cache in `%APPDATA%\NetWorx\`
+- Check if your NetWorx version uses a different database structure

 ---